temporalio/cli/docs/workflow/execute.md

 Name of the environment to read environmental variables from. (default: default)

 **--execution-timeout**
-Workflow Execution timeout, including retries and continue-as-new (seconds) (default: 0)
+Timeout (in seconds) for a WorkflowExecution, including retries and continue-as-new tasks. (default: 0)

 **--fields**
-customize fields to print.
-Set to 'long' to automatically print more of main fields
+Customize fields to print.
+Set to 'long' to automatically print more of main fields.

 **--grpc-meta**
 Contains gRPC metadata to send with requests (Format: key=value).
 Values must be in a valid JSON format.

 **--id-reuse-policy**
-Configure if the same Workflow Id is allowed for use in new Workflow Execution.
-Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning
+Allows the same Workflow Id to be used in a new Workflow Execution.
+Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 **--input**
 Alias: **-i**
-Optional input for the Workflow in JSON format.
-Pass "null" for null values
+Optional JSON input to provide to the Workflow.
+Pass "null" for null values.

 **--input-file**
-Pass an optional input for the Workflow from a JSON file.
+Passes optional input for the Workflow from a JSON file.
 If there are multiple JSON files, concatenate them and separate by space or newline.
-Input from the command line overwrites input from the file
+Input from the command line will overwrite file input.

 **--limit**
-number of items to print (default: 0)
+Number of items to print. (default: 0)

 **--max-field-length**
-Maximum length for each attribute field (default: 0)
+Maximum length for each attribute field. (default: 0)

 **--memo**
-Pass a memo in a format key=value.
-Use valid JSON formats for value
+Passes a memo in key=value format.
+Use valid JSON formats for value.

 **--memo-file**
-Pass a memo from a file, where each line follows the format key=value.
-Use valid JSON formats for value
+Passes a memo as file input, with each line following key=value format.
+Use valid JSON formats for value.

 **--namespace**
 Alias: **-n**